benmesander/aes/README.md

 as it is my first x86_64 program and I did not attempt to optimize the algorithm for the little-endian processor or use the long word length to my advantage.
-It also does not use SIMD or the AES-NI instructions available in the x86_64 as the point of the implmentation was to learn the details of the algorithm.
+It also does not use SIMD or the AES-NI instructions available in the x86_64 as the point of the implementation was to learn the details of the algorithm.

 AES-128 is a cipher that operates on 16-byte blocks.
 This